Rapoport-Zink spaces of Hodge type: Definitions and Preliminaries

 We will introduce a notion of filtrations on $\E$ which \'etale-locally admits a splitting given by some cocharacter (but such a splitting may not be defined globally); see Definition~\ref{def:RZG} for the relevant setting.
-To define such a notion, we need the following formal scheme